The Most Unknown (film): Critical response

 That analysis is echoed by other reviews.
 The Hollywood Reporter says although the film "seeks intellectual common ground between researchers in a slew of scientific fields", it "goes in rather the opposite direction: diving into the mysteries of the cosmos, but finding itself stuck in the shallow end of the pool".

 Similarly, Anupam Kant Verma of Firstpost.com writes, "The Most Unknown, Netflix's latest documentary, is a scientific adventure that never really launches into infinity and beyond... while it occasionally provides glimpses of the possibilities that keep emerging before the human race, perhaps bogged down by its short runtime and format, it fails to elicit the sense of wonder that keeps our mouths open."
 Verma says the film "traipses across the razor's edge of understanding, too little for those with an interest in the subjects and sometimes way too much jargon for those unaware of the disciplines... the massive amounts of information that needs to be condensed to sustain the narrative often strips it of its wonderment."

 Verma writes of the scientists, "Their awareness of the boundlessness that confronts them is staggering.
 It is only matched by their firm belief in the resilience of the human spirit to explore new worlds.
 A deep sense of optimism underpins the film."

-Kelly Vance of the East Bay Express says, "Just watching The Most Unknown for 88 minutes should raise your IQ by one or two points".